Bonding and Grounding

-Some common examples of Category I liquids include alcohol, toluene, acetone and benzene.
-The flash point can be found on the material safety data sheet (MSDS) that accompanies the chemical from the manufacturer or distributor.
+Common examples of Category I liquids include alcohol, toluene, acetone and benzene.
+The flash point can be found on the safety data sheet (SDS) that accompanies the chemical from the manufacturer or distributor.

 The diagram below is an example of a complete bonding and grounding system.
 The bonding wire is shown connecting the lids of the receiving container and the dispensing container.
 The grounding wire is shown connecting the dispensing container to the common ground within the facility.
 The common ground is in turn connected to an earth ground.
 (Any ground source that is adequate for power circuits or lightning protection is sufficient for protection against static electricity.)
 This system provides an electrically conductive pathway for static electricity to follow and safely dissipate into the ground.